-Majerowicz begins her first season with the Bemidji State women's basketball program in 2016-17.
+Jamie Majerowicz begins her second season with the Bemidji State women's basketball program in 2017-18.
 She was hired to the staff in June 2016 following six years as a coach at the collegiate and high school levels and a playing career at Northern Sun Intercollegiate Conference's Winona State University.
 The Chicago native most recently served as assistant coach with Loras College from 2014-16.

 Majerowicz helped Loras to two appearances in the Iowa Conference Tournament as well as one trip to the NCAA Tournament last season.
 With a focus on the frontcourt, Majerowicz coached the Duhawks’ forward Lori Obendorf to back-to-back Iowa Conference Defensive MVP honors.
 In her two seasons, five student-athletes received All-Iowa Conference selections along with two honorable mentions.
 The Duhawks improved from a 15-11 record in 2014-15 to 19-9 last season during Majerowicz’s time with the program.